 But out on work sites, where impressions really matter, technology has been slower to catch up.
 Typically, technicians are be dispatched to locations with a work order.
-If that work is simple enough, they can perform the work and be on their way.
+If that work is simple enough, they can perform their service work orders and be on their way.
 However, outside of routine maintenance, most service work is not that cut and dry.
 Technicians can run into new problems not identified, parts that need to be specially ordered or retrieved, the need for historical site data from previous visits to identify trends, and much more.
 Radioing back and forth with back-office staff trying to address a stable of technicians’ concerns and needs is not ideal.

 This reliance on back office teams to facilitate sharing of information, finding materials, and approving of work, can often slow down the technicians.
 However, as cloud-based software and integrated mobile applications have advanced — and more service contractors are putting them to work —technicians in the field are able to get the information they need in real time and self-manage their work, improving speed, accuracy and customer satisfaction.

-Giving service technicians the latest mobile technologies helps them become more proficient in the field — and further grow business by impressing clients and developing lasting relationships.
+Giving service technicians the latest mobile technologies helps them become more proficient in the field—and further grow business by impressing clients and developing lasting relationships.
 These modern service management solutions connect the field with the office, allowing the technician to operate as a full extension of his or her service contractor’s operations.
 Service technicians once restrained by processes can now become service managers.
 They no longer have to wait for answers from the back office teams, or play the role of data administrator and perform a series of manual processes to input data from the field into systems back in the office.
 Mobile solutions can streamline the data and workflows, syncing with the office instantly.
 This means:

 Technology is giving service contractors the peace of mind that their ongoing contractual service work is being handled with care, without the red tape of trying to manage work sites from headquarters.

-“We always feel like the people closest to the work are the ones that make us successful,” said Sonja Rheaume, vice president of operations for Portland, Ore.-based Christenson Electric, in a video touting her company’s use of Viewpoint’s Spectrum ERP software.
+“We always feel like the people closest to the work are the ones that make us successful,” said Sonja Rheaume, vice president of operations for Portland, Ore.-based Christenson Electric, in a video touting her company’s use of Trimble Viewpoint’s Spectrum ERP software.
 “We try to eliminate any barriers between our field electricians and the customers themselves.
 Our role is to make sure they have the right tools and equipment to do the right job for the customer.”

-With Service Tech, technicians simply log in and start working.
+Technicians can simply log in and start working.
 They can see all work orders assigned to them, read any related notes about the jobsite or customer, and access maps for directions.
 Once working, technicians can make notes about the jobsite or equipment, check parts and inventory, generate a purchase order request, upload photos and forms and more.
 Electronic signature capture allows customers to sign or approve work orders and instantly receive an email copy or confirmation.